PGBuildFarm/aws-vagrant-benchfarm-client/Readme.md

-# Recipe for and AWS instance running PostgreSQL Benchfarm Client
+# Recipe for an AWS instance running PostgreSQL Benchfarm Client

 This vagrant recipe uses the vagrant-aws provider to set up an AWS instance of Scientific Linux with all the software required to run the a PGBenchfarm